Edupizzol/Data-Structures/README.md

 # Data-Structures
-Repository that contains all the structures related to organizing Data, note that these were created due to exercises from my class in the University of Brasilia
+Repository that contains all the structures related to organizing Data, note that these were all created due to exercises from my class in the University of Brasilia